-- Introductory: provides students with an overview of library services and an introduction to finding resources using at least one library research tool, such as the discovery service (i.e., the search box on the Libraries' home page), the library catalog, or an article database; may include a tour of the selected library facility
+- Introductory: provides students with an overview of library services and an introduction to finding resources using at least one library research tool, such as the discovery service (i.e., the search box on the Libraries' home page), the library catalog, or an article database.
+An introductory class may include a tour of the selected library facility.

-- Assignment-based: provides students with the research skills needed to complete a specific class assignment; generally includes an introduction to basic search techniques as applied to the library catalog and one or more article databases or other research tools
+- Assignment-based: provides students with the research skills needed to complete a specific class assignment.
+An assignment-bases class generally includes an introduction to basic search techniques as applied to the discovery service or library catalog and one or more article databases or other research tools.

-- Advanced: provides students with the research skills needed to complete a literature review for a project such as a theses or dissertation; may include advanced search techniques or subject-specific resources not typically utilized in undergraduate course work.
+- Advanced: provides students with the research skills needed to complete a literature review for a project such as a theses or dissertation.
+An advanced class may include advanced search techniques or subject-specific resources not typically utilized in undergraduate course work.
 The lesson can be expanded, on request, to include multiple class sessions.

 Read more about instructional support for faculty.